Anglian Water team completes 'Mission Impossible' sewer repair

 The most obvious solution was to install a section of ductile pipe within the existing pipe, as close as possible to the existing internal diameter.
 This would be achieved by winching the replacement pipe in place from the downstream manhole.

-However, this would have required a timber ‘mineshaft’ to be constructed inside the amusement arcade.
+The alternative would have been to excavate and replace a section of pipe, however, this would have required a timber ‘mineshaft’ to be constructed inside the amusement arcade.
 The excavation would need to be hand-dug, with spoil removed via conveyor belt.
 This was assessed to be costly, high-risk, disruptive and subject to highly restrictive access.
 What's more, the arcade is full of heavy slot machines and has a solid flagstone floor.

 The affected pipe was blocked with rubble, brick, paving stones and even metal.
 It was clear that there was a danger of debris falling back into the pipe immediately after jetting, because the surrounding ground was unstable.